Deydre/Deydre/README.md

 ### Currently working:
 - As a Junior Fullstack Developer intern at a startup
-- On developing my personal project [Moonthly](https://github.com/Deydre/Moonthly)
+- On developing a super secret personal project 👀✨

 ### Technologies I know